When will this open?

 JP Morrison Lans’ career began in 2000 when, at age sixteen, her figurative work was accepted for her exhibition, “Color” at the Tulsa Artists’ Coalition.
 In 2007, Lans received her BFA from The Kansas City Arts Institute.
 During her time in Kansas City, Lans co-owned and curated the Grothaus+Pearl Gallery.
-Lans returned to Tulsa in 2008 and continuing her work dedicated to the human experience; The “Beguiled Series” focused on subverting female rolls in fairytales and was followed by the “Luminescent Series” centered on the play of light against skin.
+Lans returned to Tulsa in 2008 and continuing her work dedicated to the human experience; The “Beguiled Series” focused on subverting female roles in fairytales and was followed by the “Luminescent Series” centered on the play of light against skin.
 In 2011, Lans received the Spotlight Honorarium from the Oklahoma Visual Arts Coalition to create “Mono-No-Aware”, an installation about the passage of time and how we carry our memories.
 Lans moved to Queensland, Australia in 2012.
 There she began the “Rorschach Series” of mirrored/mimicked figures and her piece “Mermaid” was purchased for the permanent collection of the Bundaberg Regional Art Gallery.
 In 2014, Lans returned to Tulsa and began work on “Wundrian” an installation for the New Genre Festival, 2015.
 “Wundrian” marked the beginning of Lans’ work animating drawings with LED and playing with concepts of home as self-portrait, fort building and evoking wonderment through immersive art.

 Painter.
 Drawer.
 Musician.